 Welcome to MTEI!
-We will launch the tenth national cohort of the Jack, Joseph and Morton Mandel Foundation’s Mandel Teacher Educator Institute program (MTEI) in March 2022.
-Participants in this program will join a national cadre of educational leaders who share a vision of teaching and learning and who support one another in developing new models of professional development for teachers who work in a variety of settings.
+We are currently in the 10th Cohort of the Jack, Joseph and Morton Mandel Foundation’s Mandel Teacher Educator Institute (MTEI) program.
+Participants are deeply engaged with a national cadre of educational leaders who share a vision of teaching and learning and who support one another in developing new models of professional development for teachers.

 The Mandel Teacher Educator Institute invites educational leaders from around the country to share an immersive experience that intertwines best practices in teacher education and professional development with Jewish texts and “big ideas.”
 It is a two-year program consisting of six face-to-face seminars as well as assignments and on-line discussions in between meetings.